Automattic/jetpack/docs/monorepo.md

 The build commands should assume that `pnpm install` and `composer install` have already been run, and _must not_ run them again.

 * If you're building JavaScript bundles with Webpack and [@automattic/jetpack-webpack-config](../projects/js-packages/webpack-config/README.md), note that your build-production command should set `NODE_ENV=production` and `BABEL_ENV=production`.
-* If you run into problems with Composer not recognizing the local git branch as being the right version, try setting `COMPOSER_ROOT_VERSION=dev-master` in the environment.
+* If you run into problems with Composer not recognizing the local git branch as being the right version, try setting `COMPOSER_ROOT_VERSION=dev-trunk` in the environment.
 * When building for the mirror repos, note that `COMPOSER_MIRROR_PATH_REPOS=1` will be set in the environment and the list of repositories in `composer.json` may be altered.
   This is not normally done in development environments, even with `jetpack build --production`.
 * For a production build of a plugin, `composer install` is passed `-o --no-dev --classmap-authoritative --prefer-dist`.
 For development builds and for production builds of non-plugin projects, no options are passed.